ST99999990/Maunga-Club-assement/README.md

-commit #4 - added text to a div ( about us ) for the viewer to read commit #5 - found an error where the button's dont work commit #6 - solved button problem commit - #7 - added more text to the main page (index) commit - #8 - added footer commit - #9 - tested to see if all buttons and images appeared and worked on index page commit - #10 - added snow to all pages
+commit #4 - added text to a div ( about us ) for the viewer to read commit #5 - found an error where the button's dont work commit #6 - solved button problem commit  #7 - added more text to the main page (index) commit  #8 - added footer commit  #9 - tested to see if all buttons and images appeared and worked on index page commit  #10 - added snow to all pages commit  #11 - worked on the second pages talking about chalets